unibas-gravis/scalismo-microsite/docs/mdocs/tutorials/tutorial14.md

   def logTransitionProbability(from: A, to: A): Double }
 ```
+*Note: The above traits are already defined in Scalismo, don't paste them into your code.*

 To keep things simple, we use here a *random walk proposal*.
 This is a proposal
 which updates the current state by taking a step of random length in a random direction.